-Owners who qualify and who are registered as indigents in terms of the adopted indigent policy of the municipality, regardless of the value of the property, will receive a 100% rebate from payment of property tax.
-If qualifying in terms of the indigent policy this

-100% rebate will automatically apply and no further application is thus required by the owner.
+Owners who qualify and who are registered as indigents in terms of the adopted indigent policy of the municipality, regardless of the value of the property, will receive a rebate from payment of property tax in accordance to the indigent policy of the municipality.
+If qualifying in terms of the indigent policy the rebate will automatically apply and no further application is thus required by the owner.